jeffThompson/CreativeProgramming1/Assignments/Week01_RobotDrawings.md

 * *The Incredible Machine: Applications, Computer Graphics, Look at Future Uses* from Bell Laboratories in the 1960s, including lots of examples of input and output ([vide](https://www.youtube.com/watch?v=r18i-uR6BD4))
 * Programming by [punchcard](https://en.wikipedia.org/wiki/Computer_programming_in_the_punched_card_era)
 * John Whitney's animation [*Catalog*](https://www.youtube.com/watch?v=TbV7loKp69s), created in 1966 as a record of the many visual effects he was able to create with the computer
+* Wall drawings by artist Sol Lewitt, completed from written instructions
 * Before printers, artists like John Whitney would output their work to CRT screens and photograph them (for animations, frame-by-frame) using devices like above

 ###GRADING RUBRIC